 They take a little getting used to as they are made out of that shammy-type material but they are super quick dry and pack very small, a lot smaller than an actual towel.
 My top tip is to get either a Large or X-Large size.
 It won’t add that much more bulk and there’s nothing worse than not being fully wrapped when needing to run from the shower to the room.

-The locks can also be used if you’re leaving your backpack in a luggage storage room after check out or to lock backpack while in transit.
-Make sure to use a TSA lock if you’re travelling in the US.
+The locks can also be used if you’re leaving your backpack in a luggage storage room after check out or to lock your backpack while in transit.
+Make sure to use a TSA lock if you’re travelling through the US.

 Depending on your trip you might have use for a dedicated torch or head lamp anyway but just in case think about the types of experiences you’re likely to have.
 Often I’m mixing city stays with off the beaten track activities in jungle and river lodges.
 There is likely to be some sort of camping or “eco” situation where I will have to use an outside toilet.